 When disaster strikes, the strength of a community’s recovery often hinges on its leadership.
-In homeowners’ associations (HOAs), board members and key volunteers are more than just decision-makers; they are the driving force behind effective disaster response and recovery.
+In homeowners’ associations (HOAs), board members and key volunteers are more than just decision-makers; they are the driving force behind effective Disaster Readiness and recovery.
 Their ability to coordinate, communicate, and lead during times of crisis can make all the difference in how quickly and successfully the community rebounds.
 Here’s how strong leadership within your HOA can guide disaster recovery and rebuild trust in your community.

 The Importance of Proactive Leadership